Azir Muminović

-Azir Muminović ([ǎziːr mǔminoʋitɕ]; born 18 April 1997) is a Bosnian professional footballer who plays as a goalkeeper.
+Azir Muminović ([ǎziːr mǔminoʋitɕ]; born 18 April 1997) is a Bosnian professional footballer who plays as a goalkeeper for Bosnian Premier League club Sloboda Tuzla.

 Club career

 Early career

 Muminović started his career with his hometown club Sloboda Tuzla, with whom he signed his first professional contract in October 2014.
 He made his professional debut in a cup game against Željezničar on 13 April 2016, days before his 19th birthday.
 His league debut came a month later, in an away loss to Zrinjski Mostar.

 In July 2018, during a pre-season training, Muminović tore an anterior cruciate ligament of his right knee, which required a surgery and ruled him out for at least six months.
 In his come-back game with Sloboda, on 30 March 2019, the club tied against city rivals Tuzla City 1–1 in a league game.

-In June 2019, Muminović signed a four year contract with Tuzla City for a €25,000 transfer fee.
+In June 2019, Muminović signed a four-year contract with Tuzla City for a €25,000 transfer fee.
 He made his official debut for Tuzla City on 20 July 2019, in a 1–5 away league win against Zvijezda 09.
 He surprisingly terminated his contract with the club on 23 April 2021.